Welcome to our page to help understand what we are doing during the pandemic

 With children starting to return to school we recommend that if your child or anyone else in the household develops any symptoms of Coronavirus it is essential you get a test and follow the govenments guidance regarding letting others know you may have been in contact with TEST and TRACE

-Our Nursery is now open to more children following the governments guidance of no more than 16 children in a group.
+Our Nursery is now open to more children following the governments guidance for September 2020

 We have made a short video to explain to the children what Nursery will be like